Pat Sajak apologizes to Benedict Cumberbatch on 'Celebrity Wheel of Fortune'

 - Tatyana AliAmerican actress and singer

-On Sunday, we found out that host has no idea who is.
-In fact, even star , who had solved the puzzle "Eggs Benedict Cumberbatch," seemed a little unsure when Sajak asked her to explain for those who may not know.
+On Sunday's Celebrity Wheel of Fortune, we discovered that host Pat Sajak is unaware of Benedict Cumberbatch.
+In fact, even Fresh Prince of Bel-Air star Tatyana Ali, who had solved the puzzle "Eggs Benedict Cumberbatch," seemed a little unsure when Sajak asked her to explain for those who may not know.

-Ali asked with some hesitance, "Benedict Cumberbatch is an actor.
-Right?"
+Ali asked with some hesitance, "Benedict Cumberbatch is an actor, right?"

-Of course, the majority of us know exactly who Benedict Cumberbatch is.
-The actor, who has been nominated for an Academy Award for Imitation Game, and multiple Golden Globe awards, including one for his role in this year's The Power of the Dog, has even won an Emmy for his longtime role as Sherlock Holmes in the British crime drama Sherlock.
-However, he is arguably best known for his amazing portrayal as the great Doctor Strange within the Marvel Cinematic Universe.
+Of course, the majority of us are well aware of Benedict Cumberbatch.
+The actor, who has been nominated for an Academy Award for Imitation Game as well as multiple Golden Globe awards, including one for his role in this year's The Power of the Dog; he has even won an Emmy for his longtime role as Sherlock Holmes in the British crime drama Sherlock.
+However, Cumberbatch is arguably best known for his portrayal of Doctor Strange within the Marvel Cinematic Universe.

 Eggs Benedict Cumberbatch #CelebrityWheelOfFortune #WheelOfFortune pic.twitter.com/lmbXEt4Ahv